Migrants not always successful

 M.L: Coming back to transculture.
 Do you perceive it as chance or danger for the world?

 S.E.: For me transculture is a kind of central point of evolution, development and every revolution as well.
 From prehistorically time every development was connected with movement, with migration.
 When you move, you are never naked, you always carry your own “luggage”.
-Migration was one of the main reasons of evolution.
-For me transculture is positive aspect of everyday life.
-Migration generates new ideas, and new idea can’t be danger for human being.
+Migration was one of the main reasons for evolution.
+For me, transculture is a positive aspect of everyday life.
+Migration generates new ideas, and new ideas can’t be a danger for human beings.
 The most danger would be staying in the same point.

-E.Ł.: Do you want to make your afraid or show they something?
+E.Ł.: Do you want to make your afraid or show them something?

-S.E.: Maybe those figures can afraid someone, but it wasn’t my attention.
+S.E.: Maybe those figures can scare someone, but it wasn’t my intention.
 Those guys look like they are.
-And I’ve tried to look like them, living like them, growing my hair or beard for few days, few weeks.
-Trying to be like those guys, fell what they feel.
-People in the street, for example in Berlin, respect those guys.
-In the exhibition, for the first time you are allowed to stare at them as long as you can.
+And I’ve tried to look like them, living like them, growing my hair or beard for a few days, few weeks.
+Trying to be like those guys, feel what they feel.
+People on the street, for example in Berlin, respect those guys.
+In the exhibition, for the first time, you are allowed to stare at them as long as you can.

-M.L.: Why did you choose in fact this figures- Latin guerilla, Balkan gangster, Islamic fundamentalist?
+M.L.: Why did you choose, in fact, these figures - Latin guerilla, Balkan gangster, Islamic fundamentalist?

-S.E.: Living for so many years in the West I have a kind of view, which figures seem to look dangerous for Europeans.
-It’s not what I think about those guys, but I know what average European think about them.
+S.E.: Living for so many years in the West, I have a kind of view, which figures seem to look dangerous for Europeans.
+It’s not what I think about those guys, but I know what the average European thinks about them.
 Those guys function as clichés.
-Let’s take Balcan men, nobody treats them like intellectualists (laugh).
+Let’s take Balkan men, nobody treats them like intellectualists (laugh).

-E.Ł.: Have you started interested in migration because of your personal experiences as an immigrant or because of observation the surroundings?
+E.Ł.: Have you started interested in migration because of your personal experiences as an immigrant or because of observing the surroundings?

-S.E.: Of course the observation is one point, but in the beginning was my identity and an question “Who I am?”, no “Where I am?”, but “Who I am?”.
-The question is where is the center and periphery.
-Living in Iran the view of where center is are completely different than people in Berlin think about.
+S.E.: Of course, observation is one point, but in the beginning, it was my identity and a question “Who I am?”, not “Where I am?”, but “Who I am?”.
+The question is where the center and periphery are.
+Living in Iran, the view of where the center is, is completely different than what people in Berlin think about.
 I’d like to ask the question who I am depending on where I am?

-M.L.: You live in Berlin - very cosmopolitan place.
+M.L.: You live in Berlin - a very cosmopolitan place.
 Why did you decide to stay there?
-Does Berlin source of you inspiration?
+Is Berlin a source of your inspiration?

-S.E.: All my films were made in Berlin, expected the last one, which I did in London.
-Indeed Berlin is very cosmopolitan place but very specific in the same way.
+S.E.: All my films were made in Berlin, except the last one, which I did in London.
+Indeed, Berlin is a very cosmopolitan place but very specific in the same way.
 There is a big difference between Berlin and London.
 In Berlin, generally in German, the problem of immigrants is completely different than in Great Britain.
 Because in German, they’ve never wanted to have immigrants.
-Immigrants most frequently just arriving, working, earning money, saving money and come back to their countries, they don’t integrate into the German community.
-But in some cases, they can’t come back and there is creating very bad situation.
-German is big issue, after my twenty years in German, I could say it.
-Germans never accept foreigners, especially foreigners which I show in my videos.
-I wanted to make them more visible than they are in German community although there are many of them.
-They cleaning, you know, they doing many jobs, but people don’t see them.
-In London is little bit different situation, there are so many migrants, so many colors, that my little darkness is nothing strange (laugh).
+Immigrants most frequently.
+Immigrants most frequently just arrive, work, earn money, save money, and return to their countries; they don't integrate into the German community.
+But in some cases, they can't go back, and a very bad situation is created.
+Germany is a big issue.
+After my twenty years in Germany, I can say that Germans never accept foreigners, especially the foreigners I show in my videos.
+I wanted to make them more visible than they are in the German community, even though there are many of them.
+They do cleaning and many other jobs, but people don't see them.
+In London, the situation is a little bit different.
+There are so many migrants, so many colors, that my little darkness is nothing strange (laughs).

-E.Ł.: Why did you choose video as a main medium?
+E.Ł.: Why did you choose video as the main medium?

-S.E.: Video for me is one of the most interesting new medium.
-It gives possibility to depict some problem in short form.
-It’s very informative, gives feeling of being somewhere, feeling of reality.
-It’s also easy to transport, to show in different places.
+S.E.: Video, for me, is one of the most interesting new mediums.
+It allows me to depict a problem in a short form.
+It's very informative, giving a feeling of being somewhere, a feeling of reality.
+It's also easy to transport and show in different places.

-M.L.: How long it takes you to prepare one movie?
+M.L.: How long does it take you to prepare one movie?
 Who helps you?

-S.E.: Actually, the short videos took me more time than longer ones, like those ones showing in Bunkier Sztuki.
-I think about a general idea, then I have to change my physicality, what takes me more or less time, then I have to chose localization and arrange everything.
+S.E.: Actually, the short videos took me more time than the longer ones, like the ones shown in Bunkier Sztuki.
+I think about a general idea, then I have to change my physicality, which takes me more or less time.
+Then I have to choose a location and arrange everything.

-E.Ł.: Strangers seem like leitmotif in your works.
-When did you start to exploit this problem?
+E.Ł.: Strangers seem like a leitmotif in your works.
+When did you start to explore this problem?

-M.L.: Irony is important part of your artistic language.
-Do you think is the best way to take serious issues up or it’s just a way you are?
+M.L.: Irony is an important part of your artistic language.
+Do you think it's the best way to address serious issues, or is it just your way?

-S.E.: Being ironic is kind of enjoying.
-I don’t want to change the world by making art.
-My intention is to show how the world is or rather how I think it is.
-I tried to reduce my observation to short light form.
+S.E.: Being ironic is a kind of enjoyment.
+I don't want to change the world through art.
+My intention is to show how the world is, or rather, how I think it is.
+I try to condense my observations into a short and light form.
 I think it works better than teaching people what they should do or how to deal with a problem.
-I care about making art relatively easy to understanding.
-Of course, reading art changed a lot after conceptual art.
-But it’s still important to make art possibly to understanding.
-I don’t like art which is too confused, too intellectual.
-Language is still a big barrier in perception of art.
-So, I really try to make something like international art, which contains important essence wrapped in available form.
-On the other hand, there is need to enlarge art education to teach consciousness of art.
-But art isn’t science and never should be.
+I care about making art relatively easy to understand.
+Of course, the perception of art has changed a lot after conceptual art, but it's still important to make art accessible.
+I don't like art that is too confusing or too intellectual.
+Language is still a significant barrier in the perception of art.
+So, I really try to create something like international art that contains important essence wrapped in an accessible form.
+On the other hand, there is a need to expand art education to cultivate an awareness of art.
+But art isn't science and should never be.

 E.Ł.: Is your intention to fight against stereotypes or to make Europeans aware of their fears of strangers?

-S.E.: Strangers is everywhere, there is no place in the world where there is no stranger.
-It evokes question who is the other.
-And people who are asking are always in better position than those others.
+S.E.: Strangers are everywhere.
+There is no place in the world where there are no strangers.
+It raises the question of who the "other" is.
+And those who ask the question are always in a better position than those who are labeled as "others."
 Nobody has to love the world, nobody has to love everybody.
-But it’s really important to accept the others.
-It’s important to believe in idea of freedom, sharing the democracy everywhere and for everybody.
-Let people be like they want to be.
+But it's really important to accept others.
+It's important to believe in the idea of freedom, sharing democracy everywhere and for everybody.
+Let people be who they want to be.

-M.L.: How do you feel when you pretend to be different figures, like Latin guerilla, Balkan gangster, Islamic fundamentalist, etc.?
+M.L.: How do you feel when you pretend to be different figures, like a Latin guerrilla, Balkan gangster, Islamic fundamentalist, etc.?

-S.E.: Very well, I always have a lot of fun.
-In video it lasts few minutes, but in reality it lasts few days before I prepare to a role.
-So, it’s enough time to happen a lot of funny things.
-Last time I stood on a London street holding an indicator “Paradise” and one of passer-by asked me where was the paradise and I directed him and he went there without a word (laugh).
+S.E.: I feel very well.
+I always have a lot of fun.
+In the video, it lasts a few minutes, but in reality, it takes a few days to prepare for a role.
+So, there's enough time for many funny things to happen.
+Last time, I stood on a London street holding a sign that said "Paradise," and one passer-by asked me where paradise was.
+I pointed in a direction, and he went there without saying a word (laughs).

-E.Ł.: Do you feel that all those roles can hesitate your own identity?
+E.Ł.: Do you feel that all those roles can affect your own identity?

-S.E.: Probably, sometimes I feel I have few identities (laugh).
+S.E.: Probably, sometimes I feel like I have multiple identities (laughs).

 M.L.: Do you feel more Iranian or more German?
-Is nationality still actual term nowadays?
+Is nationality still a relevant term nowadays?

-S.E.: Nationality is really problematic issue.
+S.E.: Nationality is a really problematic issue.
 What makes you Iranian or German?
-The idea of border is especially interesting in related to history, when borders were changed, so nationalities were changed as well.
-Why 200 kilometers make you Pole or let’s say…German.
-I think identity is most about education, so cultural identity is more important –what do you think, how do you think and what do you do.
-Then, next issue is political identity – what do you think about social matters, like laws, etc. The other identity is religious one, how you accept the world and how deep is your belief in something.
-The other kind of identity is gender.
-So there is no one inborn identity, you create your own day by day.
-The interesting matter is something like temporary identity, how I behave in different situation, like I’m hungry or I’m cold.
-Sometimes I find completely different person in myself.
+The idea of borders is especially interesting in relation to history when borders changed, and nationalities changed as well.
+Why does being 200 kilometers away make you Polish or, let's say, German?
+I think identity is mostly about education, so cultural identity is more important.
+What you think, how you think, and what you do.
+Then, the next issue is political identity - what you think about social matters, laws, etc. Another identity is religious, how you perceive the world and the depth of your beliefs.
+Gender is another form of identity.
+So, there isn't one inborn identity; you create your own identity day by day.
+The interesting thing is something like a temporary identity, how I behave in different situations, like when I'm hungry or cold.
+Sometimes I find a completely different person within myself.

-S.E.: In one of my earlier presentation in Berlin I showed some objects of immigrants like suitcases, suits and shoes.
-I used a mirror with lamps around there to audience could look at themselves and define themselves in the midst of those strangers’ objects.
-In Bunkier Sztuki I put two mirrors, first one with lamps around is located at the entrance of the exhibition, the second one – common without light – is located at the exit.
-Looking at first one you look like a movie star, you are who you want to be.
-After the watching the videos with all those strange figures you look at the common one, when you don’t look so brilliant.
-Hopefully, at the exit you have a chance to look at the first mirror, so you can confirm your own identity as you had coming to the exhibition.
-And also at the entrance to the exhibition is a key point of all show - lightbox “Home”, so coming into gallery and after visiting you are at home, safe place.
+S.E.: In one of my earlier presentations in Berlin, I displayed objects of immigrants like suitcases, suits, and shoes.
+I used a mirror with lamps around it so the audience could look at themselves and define their identity amidst those objects of strangers.
+In Bunkier Sztuki, I placed two mirrors.
+The first one, with lamps around it, is located at the entrance of the exhibition, and the second one - a regular mirror without light - is located at the exit.
+When you look into the first mirror, you see yourself like a movie star, being who you want to be.
+After watching the videos with all those strange figures, you look into the regular mirror where you don't look as brilliant.
+Hopefully, at the exit, you have a chance to look into the first mirror again and confirm your own identity as you had when coming to the exhibition.
+Also, at the entrance to the exhibition, there is a key point of the whole show - a lightbox that says "Home" - so when you enter the gallery and after visiting, you are at home, a safe place.

 M.L.: And where is your home?

-E.Ł: You will make a project with students of Fine Arts Academy in Kraków.
+E.Ł.: You will be working on a project with students from the Fine Arts Academy in Kraków.
 Could you describe it?
-Do you like work in group; with students or other artists?
+Do you enjoy working in groups, with students or other artists?

-S.E.: Definitely yes, it’s always very inspiring.
-The whole idea of what we will do tomorrow is dealing with architecture.
+S.E.: Definitely yes, it's always very inspiring.
+The whole idea of what we will do tomorrow is related to architecture.
 We will try to build temporary architecture in front of Bunkier Sztuki.
-I invited other artists from Kraków to join my project and thereby to join my exhibition too.
-Because the exhibition is inside building so I’d like to do the second part outside.
-It has to be a kind of performance, music concert at the same time, generally big art party.
-I had a class with students yesterday, we were walking the city and choosing the people and inviting them for Sunday event.
-Many of them asking surprisingly “why me?”.
-We took them pictures and they gave us a permission to come, so we’re interesting how many of them will come on Saturday.
-All in all, we invited around 100 people.
-So, it’s going to be pretty crowd in front of Bunkier.
-In the Middle East people believe that photographer takes their souls by taking picture.
-So, we had all souls of those people and even if they wouldn’t come, they will be with us somehow (laugh).
+I invited other artists from Kraków to join my project and, in turn, join my exhibition.
+Since the exhibition is inside the building, I would like to do the second part outside.
+It has to be a kind of performance, a music concert at the same time, a big art party in general.
+I had a class with students yesterday; we walked around the city, chose people, and invited them to the Sunday event.
+Many of them asked surprisingly, "Why me?"
+We took their pictures, and they gave us permission to come, so we're interested to see how many of them will come on Saturday.
+All in all, we invited around 100 people, so it's going to be quite a crowd in front of Bunkier.
+In the Middle East, people believe that a photographer takes their souls when taking their picture.
+So, we have all the souls of those people, and even if they don't come, they will be with us in some way (laughs).

-M.L.: What are you going to make in the future?
-Do you want to continue the same topic of migration?
+M.L.: What are your plans for the future?
+Do you want to continue exploring the same topic of migration?

-S.E.: When I finish a project of stranger I always feel it’s incomplete.
-I always missed some type of immigrant which should be showed.
-In fact, the project is still enlarging.
+S.E.: When I finish a project on strangers, I always feel like it's incomplete.
+I always feel like there's some type of immigrant that should be shown.
+In fact, the project is still expanding.

-E.Ł.: Do you thing that transculture is also so important problem nowadays?
+E.Ł.: Do you think that transculture is also an important problem nowadays?

-S.E.: Migration is really big issue with entails a lot of other aspects.
-Especially migration connected with II World War resulted in current political situation.
-Migration entails also a big question of identity, what we’re talking about.
+S.E.: Migration is a really big issue that entails a lot of other aspects.
+Especially migration connected with World War II resulted in the current political situation.
+Migration also raises significant questions about identity, which we have been talking about.

-M.L.: Do you thing that we live in world which is full of terrorism?
+M.L.: Do you think that we live in a world that is full of terrorism?

-S.E.: Most of terrorism is media terrorism, showed and partly created by TV, like CNN.
-In my mind, terrorism is mostly construct of media.
-Personally, I haven’t seen terrorism in whole my life.
-I don’t feel afraid.
+S.E.: Most of terrorism is media terrorism, shown and partly created by TV, like CNN.
+In my mind, terrorism is mostly a construct of the media.
+Personally, I haven't seen terrorism in my entire life.
+I don't feel afraid.

 M.L. and E.Ł.: Thank you for the conversation.